Outside the EU

-When entering a new market, potential business owners should pay attention to the following: information on export opportunities, representation of the home state in the given country, local economic situation, financial and tax sector, labour market, investment, work opportunities, political orientation of the country, information on competitors and requirements regarding export products.
+When entering a new market, potential entrepreneurs should pay attention to the following: information on export opportunities, the representation of the home state in the given country, local economic situation, financial and tax sector, labour market, investment, employment opportunities, political orientation of the country, information on competitors and requirements regarding export products.

-The foreign trade statistics include the activities of all businesses involved in exports and imports in the form of trade in goods.
-The source of information on foreign trade is data obtained by the customs authorities.
+The foreign trade statistics include the activities of all businesses involved in exports and imports in the form of the trade in goods.
+The foreign trade information is sourced from data obtained by the customs authorities.

-Since the Czech Republic's accession to the EU results are produced by merging data from two systems (Intrastat and Extrastat).
-Through Intrastat reports, data on trade with EU states is obtained directly from companies (recipients and shippers of goods) in connection with VAT data.
-For other countries the source of the data is customs declarations (unified administrative documents).
+Since the Czech Republic joined the EU, the results have been produced by merging the data from two systems (Intrastat and Extrastat).
+Through Intrastat reports, data on trade with EU states is obtained directly from companies (recipients and shippers of goods) in relation to VAT data.
+For other countries the source of the data is customs declarations (unified administration documents).

-Importers must perform a number of tasks in connection with the import of goods.
-"Import into the Czech Republic" is understood to mean the importation of goods from other countries to the Czech Republic.
-For the purposes of imports, "goods" are understood to mean all tangible goods and also electrical energy.
+Importers must perform a number of tasks in connection with imports of goods.
+"Import" means the entry of goods from third countries into the Community's customs regime.
+For the purposes of importing, "goods" are understood to mean all tangible goods and also electrical energy.

-When importing goods it is first of all necessary to clear the goods properly through customs and to pay the customs duty.
-An invoice must be presented to the customs authority confirming the purchase and price of imported goods and a Customs Declaration must be filled in on a UAD (Unified Administrative Document) printed form.
+When importing goods it is first of all necessary to clear the goods properly through customs (to place the goods under the appropriate customs procedure) with the help of the Customs Authority and to pay the customs duties.
+All of the documents necessary for clearing the goods must be presented to the customs authority (e.g. an invoice confirming the purchase and price of the goods, certificates and licences where the goods are subject to prohibitions or restrictions, transport documents, certificates of origin) and a Customs Declaration filled out on a UAD (Unified Administration Document).

-The actual customs procedures are regulated by the Community Customs Code.
-Customs duty is then assessed by the customs authority on the basis of the customs rate set out in the Common Customs Tariff of the EU, which varies for different types of goods.
+The actual terms and conditions of customs procedures are governed by EU customs regulations, in particular the Community Customs Code and the implementing legislation for the Community Customs Code.
+Customs duty is then assessed by the customs authority on the basis of the appropriate customs rate set out in the Common Customs Tariff of the EU, which varies for different types of goods.

-The specific level of customs duty can be checked in the Common Customs Tariff of the EU on the website of the Customs Administration of the Czech Republic.
+The specific level of a customs tariff can be checked in the Common Customs Tariff of the EU on the website of the Customs Administration of the Czech Republic.

 The MIT Licensing Authority is the unit of the Ministry of Industry and Trade (MIT) of the Czech Republic responsible for the management and performance of activities relating to the application of the licensing regime in the area of economic relations with foreign countries.